(in Polish) Wprowadzenie do kultury akademickiej z wiedzą o ochronie własności intelektualnej 3224-D1WKAOWI

 3. formulate the topic, title, assumptions and objectives of a cultural research project;

-4. master the technique of writing an academic paper (creating a list of
+4. master the technique of writing an academic paper (creating a list of items, references);

-5. acquire the ability to write academic texts
+5. acquire the ability to write academic texts (proper preparation of the text, appropriate structure and division)

 Thematic division of classes:

-1. Introduction to academic culture
+1. Introduction to academic culture.

-2. Rules for creating texts and research projects
+2. Rules for creating texts and research projects.

-3. Information on intellectual property protection I
+3. Information on intellectual property protection I.

-5. Information on intellectual property protection II
+5. Information on intellectual property protection II.

-6. Discussion of the methodology of research conducted as part of
+6. Discussion of the methodology of research conducted as part of student group research projects Composition of theses according to the requirements of the ESW cultural studies programme.

-8. Discussion of the work plan conducted as part of
+8. Discussion of the work plan conducted as part of student group research projects.

 Type of course